PietroJomini/zeniba/docs/usage.md

 book = client.book(link)
 ```

 where `link` can be both a `zid` or a full `Link` returned from the search.
-The data is returned in a container similat to `Link`, but with more informations
+The data is returned in a container similar to `Link`, but with more informations

 ```python
 class Book: